fable-compiler/fable-compiler.github.io/docs/blog/2023/2023-04-20-Better_Typed_than_Sorry.md

     })
 ```

-> A similar effect can be reached with [anonymous records](https://learn.microsoft.com/en-us/dotnet/fsharp/language-reference/anonymous-records).
+> A similar effect can be achieved with [anonymous records](https://learn.microsoft.com/en-us/dotnet/fsharp/language-reference/anonymous-records).

 ### Exporting members